Reading Time: 12 minutes

 Celebrating Your Progress

-• Use prompts to overcome writer’s block.
+• Use prompts to help overcome writer’s block.

 Using Your Journal for Emotional Healing